 Like the KT hub, we don’t yet have any idea how durable the Kasai is, along with its output power, drag or efficiency data – but Kasai is claiming 72% efficiency at 10mph (likely using a resistor).
 The hub weighs between 445 and 495 grams depending on the model.

 Dynacoil FS non-disc – 32h, 36h

 Dynacoil FS 15mm Center Lock – 32h, 36h

 Dynacoil FS 15mm 6-Bolt – 32h, 36h

 Biologic Joule 3 Disc – Re-branded 32h Shutter Precision PD-8 hubs in silver or black.

-Exposure Disc – Another re-branded 32h SP PD-8 hubs available in a package with the Exposure Revo dynamo light.
+Exposure Disc – Another re-branded 32h SP PD-8 hub available in a package with the Exposure Revo dynamo light.

 Love Mud Juice Disc – More re-branded 32h SP PD-8 hubs!

 Neco Rove Disc – The claims are pretty lofty for this 933g dynamo hub with built-in USB charger – 15W of charging potential (5V@3A).
-Unfortunately, the testing has shown that you need to be going 50km/h to achieve that figure and that it isn’t at all competitive below 25km/h.
+Unfortunately, the testing has shown that you need to be going 50KPH to achieve that figure and that it isn’t at all competitive below 25KPH.

 Sanyo H27 Non-Disc – This is one of the best value dynamo hubs going around.
-Unfortunately, it has a lot of drag compared to other hubs with a light or USB charger switched off.
+Unfortunately, it has a lot of drag compared to other hubs, even with lights or USB chargers switched off.